2012 Coupe de l'Outre-Mer

 La Coupe de l'Outre-Mer de football 2012 (The 2012 Overseas Football Cup) was the third edition of the Coupe de l'Outre-Mer, a football tournament for the overseas departments and territories of France.
-It took place from 22 September to 29 September 2012 in Île-de-France, France.
+It took place from 22 to 29 September 2012 in Île-de-France, France.

 Eight teams entered the third edition of the competition.
 The final was played at the Stade de Michel Hidalgo in Saint-Gratien and was contested by Réunion and Martinique in a replay of the 2008 and 2010 finals.
 After a 2–2 draw, Réunion won 10–9 in a penalty shoot-out.

 The tournament marked the last appearance of the Saint Pierre and Miquelon national football team.

 Background

 The Tournoi des Champions Antilles-Guyane was the first football competition played by club teams from the overseas departments and territories of France.
 It was contested by teams from French Guiana, Guadeloupe and Martinique and began in 1963.
 The Coupe D.O.M. and Coupe T.O.M were later introduced and the winners of each would play off against each other in the Coupe des Clubs Champions de l'Outre-Mer.

 In 2008, the Coupe de l'Outre-Mer was introduced for the representative teams of the overseas departments and territories as a replacement for the Coupe des Clubs Champions de l'Outre-Mer.

 In the inaugural edition, Réunion defeated Martinique 1–0 in the final.
 Two years later, Martinique gained revenge to win the trophy, defeating Réunion 5–3 on penalties in the final.